-The 2019 Housing Element is consistent and does not conflict with the City's General Plans.
-This analysis explores potential consistency issues between proposed Housing Element programs, if implemented, and the General Plans.
-Please note that these consistency issues may arise only if the City Council implements the program and depending on how the program are implemented they may result in an inconsistency.
+The 2019 Housing Element is consistent with and does not conflict with the City's General Plans.
+This analysis explores potential future consistency issues between proposed optional Housing Element programs, if implemented, and the General Plans.
+Please note that these consistency issues may arise only in the future, if the City Council implements the program through a Land Use and Development Code amendment.
+The implementation of the programs may necessitate a future General Plan Amendment to insure that no inconsistency occurs.
+Additionally, some of the programs may be implemented without any future inconsistency, depending on how they are implemented.
+For example, additional units could be allowed on larger parcels that would still comply with the maximum density requirements of the zoning district.

-A. Potential Density Inconsistency
+A. Potential Future Density Inconsistency

-The following four programs if, implemented, could conflict, depending on a proposed project's parcels size, with the maximum development density levels for: Suburban Residential (1-3 units per acre); Low Density Residential (3-6 units per acre) and Medium Density Residential (6-12 units per acre).
+If the following four optional programs are implemented in the future, they could necessitate a General Plan Amendment prior to adoption of the zoning amendment to the LUDC to increase the maximum development density levels for: Suburban Residential (1-3 units per acre); Low Density Residential (3-6 units per acre) and Medium Density Residential (6-12 units per acre).